How a white nationalist rally turned deadly in Charlottesville

 - Clashes broke out and police began to disperse crowds.

-- Local officials declared the rally an "unlawful assembly" and Virginia Gov. McAuliffe declared a state of emergency to aid in the state's response to the violence.
+- Local officials declared the rally an "unlawful assembly" and Virginia Gov. Terry McAuliffe declared a state of emergency.

-- The Dodge driver slammed the car in reverse at a high speed and left the site of the crash.
+- The driver slammed the car in reverse at high speed and left the site of the crash.
 He was arrested later that afternoon.

 The victims

-- A 32-year-old woman was killed in the car-ramming incident Saturday, Charlottesville Police Chief Al Thomas said.
+- A 32-year-old woman was killed in the car-ramming incident, Charlottesville Police Chief Al Thomas said.

 - A total of 19 others were also hurt, including five people still in critical condition Sunday, a spokeswoman for the University of Virginia Medical Center said.